alekspickle/tera-server-rs/README.md

 ## Simple server to learn rust

-listenfd - this is crate for autoreload server during development
+listenfd - this is crate for passing port to the server during development

 so the run script is a bit different: